Create a Winning Career Portfolio: Examples and Tips on What to Include

 Unlike a link to your website or social media platform, which will likely contain all of your work samples, this should include only your best work—typically projects or examples that exhibit a wide range of skills.

 For samples of your work, aim for quality over quantity.
-Examples might include copies of your newsletters, marketing plans, sales figures, graphics design work, presentations, reports, etc.
+Examples might include copies of your newsletters, marketing plans, sales figures, graphic design work, presentations, reports, etc.

 You can also mention your best volunteering or community service work, especially if you don’t have enough work experience.
 Feel free to add any significant work experience you gained by participating in college clubs or extracurricular activities.